 The Bond Arms Bullpup weighs slightly less than the GLOCK 43, but stays on target far better.
 There’s simply no “snap” when shooting this gun.
 It recoils more like a compact SIG SAUER P229 than my Kahr PM9.

 Fast controlled pairs at 7 yards and under were easy enough, either single handed or double.
 I tried drawing the Bullpup from the 4 o’clock position, driving the heel of the butt into my ribs and emptying the magazine, as I would a J-Frame Smith & Wesson revolver.
 The result was highly effective.
 (Nothing says “get off me” like eight 9mm rounds from zero distance.)

 Gordon Bond didn’t invent the Boberg XR9.
 He perfected it.
-The Bond Arms Bullpup is a small, reliable, comfortable, easily manipulated, highly concealable 9mm pistol with an eight round capacity.
+The Bond Arms Bullpup is a small, reliable, comfortable, easily manipulated, highly concealable, self-defense 9mm pistol with an 8-round capacity.
 A gun that’s a lot more than merely accurate at combat distances.
-At a Franklin over a grand, the Bullpup isn’t cheap.
+At a Franklin more than a grand, the Bullpup isn’t cheap.
 But that’s a price worth paying if you want the ultimate in innovation, quality and utility in an American-made compact pistol.

 Grips: Bond Arms Engraved Rosewood Grips